qgis/QGIS-Documentation/readme.rst

 changed.
 This ensures a very short build time (several seconds).
 Pay attention that if you add images in the ``resources`` directory they won't be copied  into the ``static`` directory if you don't use the ``make`` command.
 This means that your ``sphinx-build`` command won't find the new images.
-If you still want to build fast you should copy the new images from ``resources`` to their correspondant location under ``static``.
+If you still want to build fast you should copy the new images from ``resources`` to their corresponding location under ``static``.
 Keep in mind that different options of the ``make`` command (presented down the page) are outputting different ``sphinx-build`` commands.

-You should also be aware that the ``make ..`` commands are made for production purposes which translates that the build will stop at the first inconsitency because of the ``sphinx-build -nW ..`` command.
+You should also be aware that the ``make ..`` commands are made for production purposes which translates that the build will stop at the first inconsistency because of the ``sphinx-build -nW ..`` command.
 You should drop the ``-W`` option if you want your build to fully complete (with warnings of course) (e.g. ``sphinx-build -n -b html -d output/doctrees  -D language=en -A language=en source output/html/en``).